mohlabsdeveloper/unhook-privacy/privacy.md

-# Privacy Policy for Unhook
+# Privacy Policy for FreeStep: Break Bad Habits

 **Last updated: September 13, 2026**

-This Privacy Policy describes how **MohLabs LLC** ("we", "us", or "our") handles information in connection with the **Unhook** mobile application ("the App").
+This Privacy Policy describes how **MohLabs LLC** ("we", "us", or "our") handles information in connection with the **FreeStep: Break Bad Habits** mobile application ("the App").
 By installing or using the App, you agree to the practices described in this policy.

 ## 1. Our Privacy Promise

-Unhook is built **privacy-first**.
+FreeStep: Break Bad Habits is built **privacy-first**.
 The App is designed to work **entirely offline** and to keep your personal data **on your device**.
 We do not require you to create an account, sign in, or provide any personal information to use the App.

 ## 2. Information We Do Not Collect